Walking On Elliptical Machine Version 7

 • What muscles does walking on an elliptical machine work?

-• Should I use the handles while walking on the elliptical machine?
+• Should I hold the moving handles or the fixed handles?

-• How long should I walk on the elliptical machine?
+• How long should I use the elliptical for?

-• How can I make walking on the elliptical machine more challenging?
+• How do I make the movement smoother?

 Related Exercises